They have a superior sense of smell that they use to track their preferred prey.

 Q1: What can you burn to keep mosquitoes away?

-If you want to have a wonderful camping experience, consider burning certain plants on the camp fire.
 Sage, coffee grounds or rosemary emits pleasant smell that mosquitoes and other insects don’t find appealing.
 Burning such plants keeps you safe from itchy mosquito bites.

 Q2: Are there any potential risks in using natural repellants?